MrFixit96/hashicraft/README.md

 ```

 1. Clone the repo
+2. Change to the `hashicraft` directory
+3. `vagrant up` to intialize your environment
+4. `vagrant ssh` to ssh into the vagrant env
+5. Files in your project directory can be found in `/vagrant/`
+6. `cd /vagrant/`
-2. Change terraform backend to your own backend
+7. Change terraform backend to your own backend in `/hashicraft_ami/terraform-aws-nomad/`, can be found in the `main.tf` file.
-3. Configure your AWS and HCP credentials in your CLI, as well as TF Cloud if using it.
+8. Configure your AWS and HCP credentials in your CLI, as well as TF Cloud if using it.
 ```
    Required variables in TF cloud